bkota0404/523FinalProject/README.md

 	b.
 Variable ‘filepath’ declared in the notebook needs to be modified to point to the location where the shortcut to ‘Data’ folder has been added, including the Data.
 F.E: if the shortcut has been added to the path ‘/content/MyDrive’, ‘filepath’ variable must be assigned the value ‘/content/MyDrive/Data/’<br/>
 	c.
 Make sure ‘Data’ folder consists of ‘train.zip’ and ‘driver_imgs_list.csv’ files<br/>
 	d.
 Then click on Runtime>Run All.
 Please confirm the Google drive access during the run of the notebook.<br/>

+Note 1: The code saves .pth files of the trained models after every epoch or every twp epochs.
+Execution might be failed if there is not enough space to save.
+Can you please make sure there enough space on drive before running the .ipynb files.<br/>

+Note 2: The 'Models' folder also contain our saved models with best performance which are used to make predictions on test data.

 #### Run ResNet.ipynb